-Based on recent medical studies, Hiatal Hernias also called Hiatus Hernia occur in approximately 60% of all people aged 60+.
+Based on recent medical studies, Hiatal Hernias, also called Hiatus Hernia, occurs in approximately 60% of all people aged 60+.
 This number illustrates the staggering impact of the hiatal hernias and why it’s essential to seek appropriate treatment immediately.
 Treatment of hiatus hernia includes medication, lifestyle changes, natural remedies, and in severe cases, surgery.

-Chiropractic care is one of the most effective forms of natural method that help subside symptoms.
+Chiropractic treatment is one of the most effective forms of natural methods that help subside symptoms.

 Finding a chiropractor familiar with hiatal hernia treatment should be a top priority.
 If you live in Kuala Lumpur, visit our chiropractor in Bukit Damansara.
 You may call us at 03-2093 1000 for more information.

-Chiropractic care of hiatus hernia Initial has been proven effective.
-Symptoms of a Hiatus Hernia are similar to heartburn, or GERD (Gasteroesophageal reflux disease).
+Chiropractic care of hiatus hernia initially has been proven effective.
+Symptoms of a Hiatus Hernia are similar to heartburn or GERD (Gasteroesophageal reflux disease).
 In this article, we will discuss symptoms, causes, remedies, and chiropractic care.
 Feel free to share this article with friends and family.

-The term hernia is descriptive of conditions where the body’s internal organs are pushed into areas where they shouldn’t.
-Hiatal hernia is a condition where the upper portions of the stomach push into the esophagus or food pipe.
+A hernia is descriptive of conditions where the body’s internal organs push into areas they shouldn’t.
+Hiatal hernia is a condition where the stomach’s upper portions push into the esophagus or food pipe.

-GERD or gastroesophageal reflux disease (acid reflux or heartburn) occurs when contents of the stomach (digestive acids) enter the esophagus.
-Hiatus hernia (Hiatal Herina) occurs when the diaphragm weakens, allowing parts of the stomach to push up through the opening in the diaphragm.
+GERD or gastroesophageal reflux disease (acid reflux or heartburn) occurs when the stomach’s contents (digestive acids) enter the esophagus.
+Hiatus hernia (Hiatal Hernia) occurs when the diaphragm weakens, allowing parts of the stomach to push up through the opening in the diaphragm.
 It is important to note that patients with chronic acid reflux, heartburn, and GERD are susceptible to developing hiatus hernia later in life.